 We offer small class sizes of 10 to 15 students to provide students with individual attention and ample interaction.

 What are the classes like?

 Each class and semester of students is a diverse blend, with students coming from the community and from abroad.
 Every semester, we have students from over 40 countries attend our courses, so students are never without the opportunity to learn about a different culture and to use English to communicate with someone new.
 Our classes are designed to support a natural progression of language development and to prepare students to communicate effectively in all areas of their lives.
+In addition, our instructors are highly-trained, well-traveled, and dedicated to teaching.
 We place a strong emphasis on preparing students to use and understand college-level English in their speaking, reading, and writing so that they may succeed in their future courses and reach their academic or career goals.

 Can I transfer to another college or university?

 Yes, many students transfer to another college or university after completing their ESL courses, including many local colleges such as Cedar Crest College, Kutztown University, Moravian College, Lehigh University, and more.
 Students may choose to study with us to improve their English and move on, or they can stay to complete a diploma, certificate, or associate's degree in one of our nearly 100 programs here at NCC.
 After successfully completing two years in a degree program, many students transfer to complete their bachelor's degrees.
 Our advisors will help with any questions you may have.

 Students now have the opportunity to transfer to our partner schools and have their English requirements waived on their application.
 Students who complete ESL Level IV at Northampton do not have to complete the TOEFL or IELTS requirements when applying to these colleges:

 Can I earn a certificate or diploma after completing ESL?